rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Annotated Bibliography
 --------------------------------------------------------------------------------

 ### Carnap, R. (1950).
-Empiricism, Semantics, and Ontology.
+Empiricism, Semantics, and Ontology

--   Empiricists tend to prefer nominalism -- a rejection of abstract entities.
+-   Empiricists tend to prefer nominalism -- a rejection of abstract entities[^Carnap-1950].
 -   Formalists view mathematics as a mechanistic calculus without interpretation, but physics seems to lend its own interpretation.
 -   A physicist may declare some parts of a theory as uninterpretable.